 SCFAs from Plants, not Supplements If SCFAs have so many benefits, why not just take SCFA supplements?
 Nobody has shown that SCFA supplements are an effective substitute for eating plants that contain lots of soluble fiber.
 SCFAs are readily absorbed throughout your entire intestinal tract, so SCFAs in pills will be absorbed in your upper intestinal tract and never reach your colon (PNAS, October 28, 2008;105(43):16767-16772).
 Therefore, SCFA supplements have not been shown to help colonize healthful bacteria in your colon as soluble fiber in plants does.

-My Recommendations This new study suggests that whatever else you choose to do with your diet, you should eat a large amount and a wide variety of vegetables.
+My Recommendations This study suggests that whatever else you choose to do with your diet, you should eat a large amount and a wide variety of vegetables.
 I believe that everyone should eat lots of plants -- vegetables, fruits, beans, whole grains, nuts and any other edible plant parts.
 Among their many benefits, plants help to prevent disease and prolong lives by increasing colonic bacterial production of SCFAs that reduce inflammation.